-Why send weather alerts by text?
+Why send weather alerts by text

 If you need to deliver severe weather alerts to hundreds or thousands of people quickly, SMS should be your channel of choice.
 Most people don't think about planning for a natural disaster until it's too late.
-SMS emergency alerts can prevent this from happening.
+An SMS emergency alert system can prevent this from happening.
 People only need to know what's going on and what to do in case things get worse.
-Businesses and government agencies can provide this information by using SMS emergency alerts.
-Text message alerts are the most suitable tool for crisis communication.
-Here's why:
+Businesses and government agencies can provide this information via SMS alerts.

 Uses for emergency alerts and weather notifications

-The National Weather Service (NWS) in the U.S. and the Met Office in the U.K. are examples of government agencies that provide critical weather reports and climate science information to other organisations and the general public.
+The National Weather Service (NWS) in the US and the Met Office in the UK are examples of government agencies that provide critical weather reports and climate science information to other organisations and the general public.
 Individuals can look up weather warnings via these websites.

 The National Weather Service also delivers weather alerts through wireless emergency alerts (text-like messages).
-Similarly, the U.S government for public safety.
-It is an emergency text alert system that geographically targets mobile devices, alerting them of imminent threats to safety in their area.
+Similarly, the U.S government uses WEA for public safety.
+It is an emergency text alert system that geographically targets mobile devices, particularly Android phones, letting them know of imminent threats to safety in their area.
 However, US mobile phone users should have the wireless emergency alerts function enabled on their devices if they want to receive alerts in this format.

-Third-party weather apps
+Third-party weather services

-In the U.K., several agencies have joined forces to set up a national emergencySMS service.
+Several agencies and telecom providers in the UK have joined forces to set up a national emergency SMS service.
 While the service doesn't send out disaster alerts, it allows anyone unable to make a voice call (for example, someone with hearing or speech loss) to request emergency help by sending a text message instead.

 Travel and tourism companies